revilowaldow/BITC/Sessions/2023/09 24 - Session 9.md

 	Statues of ruling class
 	Kendariam Malain
 	Plandaer Macave
-	Bight Brasshand
+	Bright Brasshand
-	Cobalt Comanda everywhere, travel in groups of 2,3 or 4 4 has a commander
+	Cobalt Comanda everywhere, travel in groups of 2, 3 or 4 4 has a commander
 	Kapat - Special Sash for nobles, requires a servant to put it on